School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 Confidentiality and Anonymous Reporting

 When receiving a confidential report, the university will strive to protect, to the greatest extent feasible, the confidentiality of persons reporting mistreatment and of those accused of mistreatment.
-Because of legal obligations, the university cannot guarantee complete confidentiality where it would conflict with the university's obligation to investigate meaningfully or, where warranted, to take corrective action.
-For example, if a report identifies conduct that would fall within Title IX, the university may have an obligation to investigate and take further action that requires disclosure of all or part of the information contained in the report to the person accused as well as to appropriate administrators.
+Because of legal obligations, the university cannot guarantee complete confidentiality where it would conflict with the university's obligation to investigate meaningfully or, where warranted, take corrective action.
+For example, if a report identifies conduct that would fall within Title IX, the university may have an obligation to investigate and take further action that requires disclosure of all or part of the information contained in the report to the person accused as well as to the appropriate administrators.
 In addition, if a report identifies conduct that poses a significant threat to the health or safety of an individual, the university may also need to investigate and take further action that requires the disclosure of information contained in the report.

 Even when some disclosure of the university's information or sources is necessary, it will be limited to the extent possible.
-The university will keep confidential all records of complaints, responses, and investigations to the extent permitted by law.
+The university will keep confidential all records of complaints, responses and investigations to the extent permitted by law.

 Anonymous reports may be submitted through the reporting portal.
 If a reporter wishes to remain anonymous, the university may be limited in its ability to respond and take action with respect to the report.